scalavision/nbscala-webapp-addon/README.md

 The scala files are ok, but the project setup is broken as I have changed some folder names etc.

-I will try to fix this as fast as possible
+Don't know if I have time to fix this, it is better to use the netbeans webapp project template